rafael-ceotto/webScrappingETL/README.md

 6 - We will be using sqlite for a database connection but we don't need to install it since it was integrated in the newest python version: 3.13.

-7 - To run the dashboard, on the root file, please open the terminal and type streamlit rung src/dash/main.py and it will open a localhost at your selected browser.
+7 - To run the dashboard, on the root file, please open the terminal and type streamlit run src/dash/main.py and it will open a localhost at your selected browser.

 8 - For curiosity, if you want to open the mercadolivre.db file in the data folder, I recommend using dbeaver and passing a SQL command there as Select * from laptop